-Social and Co-Presence.
-A generalizable metric for the effectiveness of IVAs in VR/AR is their ability to convey an illusion of being perceived as a real social entity sharing the same space with a real person, called social presence and co-presence.
-Co-presence denotes the sense of "being together" and social presence the sense of "being socially connected" [HB04].
-Blascovich et al. define social presence as "the degree to which one believes that he or she is in the presence of, and dynamically interacting with, other veritable human beings" [Bla02, BLB02].
-In general, the sense of "being there" is denoted presence, which can be further refined with the concepts of place illusion and plausibility illusion introduced by Slater [Sla09].
+Social and co-presence.
+A generalizable metric for the effectiveness of VAs in VR/AR is their ability to convey an illusion of being perceived as a real social entity sharing the same space with a real person, called social presence and co-presence.
+Co-presence denotes the sense of "being together" and social presence the sense of "being socially connected" [18].
+Blascovich et al. define social presence as "the degree to which one believes that he or she is in the presence of, and dynamically interacting with, other veritable human beings" [19,20].
+In general, the sense of "being there" is denoted presence, which can be further refined with the concepts of place illusion and plausibility illusion introduced by Slater [21].
 Plausibility illusion indicates that "the scenario being depicted is actually occurring" with a "credible scenario and plausible interactions between the participant and objects and virtual characters in the environment."
-Various studies were conducted on IVAs in VR/AR aimed at identifying effects of IVA characteristics on the sense of social and co-presence during interaction using measures such as questionnaires, physiological responses, and behavioral differences, e.g., related to proxemics [FAJ14].
-For instance, Lee et al. [LBHW18] found that more realistic multimodal feedback related to footstep vibrations of virtual agents that are transmitted through the floor using subwoofer devices could significantly improve subjective ratings of social and co-presence in AR.
-Moreover, they found that the limited field of view of currentstate optical see-through AR head-mounted displays (HMDs) can negatively impact social and co-presence and cause less natural proxemic behavior near a virtual agent.
-Nowak and Biocca [NB03] evaluated different types of IVAs and found to their surprise that a higher anthropomorphism of IVAs reduced the sense of social and co-presence, which they explained stating that higher anthropomorphism might reinforce a person's expectations about realistic behaviors of the virtual agent, which were not met in their study.
-Chuah et al. [CRW13] proposed hybrid IVAs with partially physical body parts (legs) for medical applications, suggesting that a higher physicality of IVAs could encourage higher social presence.
-This result is similar to what Kim et al. [KNB17] found for robotic IVAs.
-Kim et al. [KBMW16] further observed that the sense of social and co-presence depends on the personality of the real interlocutors, showing that extroverted participants reached a higher social presence with IVAs than introverted participants.
+Various studies were conducted on VAs in VR/AR aimed at identifying effects of VA characteristics on the sense of social and co-presence during interaction using measures such as questionnaires, physiological responses, and behavioral differences, e.g., related to proxemics [22].
+For instance, Lee et al. [9] found that more realistic multimodal feedback related to footstep vibrations of virtual agents that are transmitted through the floor using subwoofer devices could significantly improve subjective ratings of social and co-presence in AR.
+Moreover, they found that the limited field of view of current-state optical see-through AR head-mounted displays (HMDs) can negatively impact social and co-presence and cause less natural proxemic behavior near a virtual agent.
+Nowak and Biocca [23] evaluated different types of VAs and found to their surprise that a higher anthropomorphism of VAs reduced the sense of social and co-presence, which they explained stating that higher anthropomorphism might reinforce a person's expectations about realistic behaviors of the virtual agent, which were not met in their study.
+Chuah et al. [24] proposed hybrid VAs with partially physical body parts (legs) for medical applications, suggesting that a higher physicality of VAs could encourage higher social presence.
+This result is similar to what Kim et al. [16] found for robotic VAs.
+Kim et al. [25] further observed that the sense of social and co-presence depends on the personality of the real interlocutors, showing that extroverted participants reached a higher social presence with VAs than introverted participants.

-3. User Study
+3. User study with virtual exhibits

-In this section, we describe the user study that we conducted to understand the effects of a virtual agent's embodiment relative to the thematic context on the example of a museum exhibition.
-In our simulated case study, we explore an exhibition, which simulated four episodes of the first manned moon landing.
-Each episode was presented by a different virtual guide in randomized order: (i) a generic virtual character or (ii) a thematically close content-related astronaut character, each presented either as (iii) a disembodied voice (as known from voice-controlled agents such as Amazon's Echo) or (iv) a stereoscopic 3D embodied representation.
+In this section, we summarize the user study that we conducted to understand the effects of a virtual agent's embodiment relative to the thematic context on the example of a virtual exhibition.
+Further details can be found in [4].
+In the context of this study, we explored an exhibition, which simulated four episodes of the first manned moon landing.
+Each episode was presented by a different virtual guide in randomized order: (i) a generic virtual character or (ii) a thematically close content-related astronaut, each presented either as (iii) a disembodied voice (as known from voice-controlled agents such as Amazon's Echo) or (iv) a stereoscopic 3D embodied representation.